|

 This technique also emptied my breasts, maintained my supply, and reduced the risk of developing mastitis.

-4: Feed, Wake, Feed, Sleep
+Feed, Wake, Feed, Sleep

 If you’ve been to my blog before and have read my baby sleep posts, you probably know that I love a Feed-Wake-Sleep schedule.
 This routine was a complete life-saver for me and my daughter.
 It helped my daughter develop healthy sleep patterns and gave me the freedom I needed to flourish as a new mom.

-Having said that, in the height of our little tongue tie crisis, we had to modify it for survival.
+Having said that, in the height of our little tongue-tie crisis, we had to modify it for survival.

 Just a final note: I believe this technique is a great temporary fix but should not be used long-term.
-Depending on the length between the initial feeding and the next, and the duration of your baby’s wake cycle, you can run the risk of a developing a foremilk/hindmilk imbalance or creating a nurse/sleep association.
+Depending on the length between the initial feeding and the next, and the duration of your little one’s wake cycle, you can run the risk of a developing a foremilk/hindmilk imbalance or creating a nurse/sleep association.

 Related Post: How to Get Your Breastfed Baby to Sleep Through the Night

-5: Add an Additional Feeding
+Add an Additional Feeding

 As you’re probably already finding out, breastfeeding a tongue tied baby requires a little more focus on ensuring caloric intake.